Enhanced numerical approaches for modeling insoluble surfactants in two-phase flows with the diffuse-interface method: Numerical tests

 where $\mathrm{Re}$, $\mathrm{Ca}$, and $\mathrm{Pe}$ denote the Reynolds, capillary, and Peclet numbers, respectively.
 Thus, our result can be directly compared with that of~\cite{ERIKTEIGEN2011375}.
 Figure~\ref{fig:shear_flow_2D_shape_t8} shows the drop shape at $t = 8~\mathrm{s}$, with and without the Marangoni force in Eq.~(\ref{eq:NSeq}).

 The drop deformation differs between the cases with and without the Marangoni force, indicating that this numerical test can assess whether the simulation correctly computes both surfactant transport and the resulting Marangoni force.
 With the Marangoni force included, our result shows good agreement with that of Teigen et al.~\cite{ERIKTEIGEN2011375}.
-Therefore, the proposed approaches are applicable to two-phase flow simulations involving surfactants.
+Moreover, Fig.~\ref{fig:shear_flow_2D_concentration_t8} compares the surfactant concentration along the interface with that reported by Teigen et al.~\cite{ERIKTEIGEN2011375}, showing good agreement.